 When considering adoption, the whole process can seem pretty daunting and, well, exhausting.
+It can be hard to think of initiating.
 I remember collapsing (quite dramatically) on the couch and begging my mom and stepdad to just make a decision for me, and choose a family.
 I felt it was too much, and that my heart simply couldn’t take it.

 Thank goodness they (lovingly) forced me to make my own decision.
-I firmly believe that the best way to minimize the chances of regret are to make decisions completely on your own.
+I firmly believe that the best way to minimize the chances of regret is to make decisions completely on your own.

 So, what tips should you remember when initiating the adoption process?
 Here are my top five.